CapsAdmin/vietinbank-fullmoon-festival/IMAGE_REQUIREMENTS.md

 # 🖼️ Image Requirements

-You need to add 5 image files to make the website work perfectly:
+You need to add 5 main image files plus star images to make the website work perfectly:

 ## Required Images